jeremymiller00/Jeremy-Miller/README.md

 An up-to-date list of data science projects with basic description.
 Here's my [resume](Jeremy_Miller_Resume.pdf).

+## Achievements as Lead Product Manager, Academic AI Platform
+* Partner with tech leads to deliver to production v1.0 of the Clarivate Academic AI Platform, going from 0-1.
+* Deliver and drive the vision for the Academic AI Platform within the Strategy & Innovation function at Clarivate, building foundational AI tools and services to support our Academic and Government customers.
+* Maintain a validated and prioritized roadmap for the Core Academic AI Platform functionality.

 ## Achievements as Product Manager, Data Science

 ### Bring AI Search to Scholarly Research Database